When you visit us in person

 All tickets for our in-person performances are issued as E-TICKETS.
 This will be emailed to you within 24 hours of making your booking.
 Please keep this email safe as you’ll need to display this on your phone upon arrival (please do not print your e-ticket).

-If you do not have access to a smartphone, you can contact us at email@example.com and the team will be able to help.E-TICKET FAQS
+If you do not have access to a smartphone email us at email@example.com or call us on 0344 871 7628 and the team will be able to help.E-TICKET FAQS

 Please make sure you can access your e-ticket at all times, as ushers will ask you to show your ticket when entering and re-entering the auditorium.

-If you need the loo, you’ll be able to follow the one-way system to either the basement or top floor loos, depending on where you are seated.
+If you need the loo, our Front of House team will guide you to the nearest depending on where you are seated.

 In the Penny bar and café on the basement level there are two loo blocks.
 A loo block of 11 cubicles only which includes one baby change and one accessible ‘roomier’ loo; and a separate loo block of seven urinals with two cubicles, one of which is an accessible ‘roomier’ loo.
 There is also a separate wheelchair accessible loo and a separate gender neutral loo with an enclosed sink.